 One way to start investing is through an employer-sponsored 401(k).
 This is a tax-advantaged account that allows both you and your employer to contribute.
 Many employers offer matching contributions up to a certain dollar amount or percentage.
 It can make financial sense to participate in the 401(k), at least up to the matching limit.

 For a Traditional IRA, the contributions are typically made pre-tax, which reduces the current taxes paid, and are taxed at the time of withdrawal.
 For a Roth, contributions are made post-tax, which means they do not reduce current taxes paid but are withdrawn tax-free assuming certain criteria are met.

 Both 401(k) accounts and IRAs have limits on contributions and regulations on when withdrawals can be made.
-For investments you might need or want to access before retirement, you could consider a brokerage account.
+For investments you might need or want to access before retirement, you could consider opening an online brokerage account.

 Staying on Track

 Saving a million dollars will likely take some dedication and will power.
 Sure, you’re feeling inspired now, but what about in a month, a year, 10 years?

 Staying committed to your savings goal can be difficult.
 You might want to be mindful of what you’re working toward.
 Does envisioning retired life at your lake house help you stay on track?
 Whatever it is, you could keep that picture front and center so you can easily remember why you’re working so hard to save.

 You could consider automating contributions to your savings and investment accounts—instead of having to remember to transfer money each month, the process will happen automatically.